Making Non-Markovian master equations accessible with approximate environments: Examples

-The approximation of decay rates via decaying exponentials should enable the usage of automatic differentiation routines, which we hope to implement for the generator of Non-Markovian master equations in the future.
-In Figure \ref{fig:heat} we can see how a correct description of heat currents in time requires the inclusion of Lamb-shift.This begs for the investigation of Lamb shift corrections to heat currents, a previously unexplored area warranting further research.
-Furthermore, this indicates that there would be a substantial influence of the Lamb shift on work which is poised to significantly impact the field of quantum thermal machines.
+We can obtain the derivative of the map using numerical differentiation; however, when the coupling to the system is weak enough, one might use the fact that to the lowest order in coupling the time derivative of the cumulant equation map is the Redfield generator \cite{meanforce}, and thus the cumulant equation currents can be found by using the Redfield generator, the validity of this was checked by numerically differentiating the cumulant generator and comparing to using the Redfield generator, using the Redfield generator is preferable when applicable to avoid stability issues of numerical differentiation \cite{Quarteroni2007}.
+The approximation of decay rates via decaying exponentials should enable the usage of automatic differentiation routines, which we hope to implement for the generator of non-Markovian master equations in the future.
+In Figure \ref{fig:heat}, we can see how a correct description of heat currents in time requires the inclusion of Lamb-shift.
+This begs for the investigation of the Lamb-shift corrections to heat currents, a previously unexplored area, warranting further research.
+Furthermore, this indicates that there could be a substantial influence of the Lamb shift on work which is poised to significantly impact the field of quantum thermal machines.
 Consequently, using decaying exponentials to compute Lamb-shift is expected to be instrumental in advancing the understanding of heat and power within non-equilibrium quantum thermodynamics.
-On the other hand notice from Figure \ref{fig:heat} that the GKLS master equation both in its global and local forms, fails to capture the behavior of heat currents at early times, predicting non-zero heat at $t=0$ this is expected as they are meant as a long time approximation.
-Non-Markovian master equations correctly capture this behavior, as other methods do \cite{popovic,menczel}.
+On the other hand, notice from Figure \ref{fig:heat} shows that the GKLS master equation, both in its global and local forms, fails to capture the behavior of heat currents at early times, predicting non-zero heat at $t=0$ this is expected as they are meant as a long time approximation. non-Markovian master equations correctly capture this behavior, as other methods do \cite{popovic,menczel}.